 The base is an eclectic mix of root vegetables with celeriac, or celery root, as the star and backed up by a bit of potato and carrot.
 The herbs and spices bind it all together perfectly.

-Mini Root pizzas
+Mini Root Vegetable Pizzas

 For Pizza Base: